ChrisHinde/MaterialUtilities/README.md

 ## Known issues

-- When there is no object selected (at all, as after you've deleted an object), the Assign Material and Select By Material menus will be empty (and an error occurs)
-- If you have Collections that are Excluded from the View Layer (the Checkbox is unchecked), you get an error when using Select By Material

 (**Do note** that each spline/curve in Curve Objects can only have one material, so you can't assign different materials to different parts of a spline)